sst/sst/www/docs/constructs/api.md

 _Type_ : `string`

 The domain to be assigned to the API endpoint.
+Currently supports domains that are configured using [Route 53](https://aws.amazon.com/route53/).

-For ex, `api.domain.com`.
+Takes the custom domain as a string.
+For example, `api.domain.com`.

 ### hostedZone?